evilstreak/markdown-js/README.md

 # markdown-js

-Yet another markdown parser, this time for JavaScript.
+Yet another Markdown parser, this time for JavaScript.
 There's a few options that precede this project but they all treat markdown to HTML conversion as a single step process.
 You pass markdown in and get HTML out, end of story.
 We had some pretty particular views on how the process should actually look, which include:

-  * producing well-formed HTML.
-This means that `em` and `strong` nesting is important, as is the ability to output as both HTML and XHTML
+  * Producing well-formed HTML.
+This means that `em` and `strong` nesting is important, as is the ability to output as both HTML and XHTML.
-  * having an intermediate representation to allow processing of parsed data (we in fact have two, both [JsonML]: a markdown tree and an HTML tree)
+  * Having an intermediate representation to allow processing of parsed data (we in fact have two, both [JsonML]: a Markdown tree and an HTML tree).
-  * being easily extensible to add new dialects without having to rewrite the entire parsing mechanics
+  * Being easily extensible to add new dialects without having to rewrite the entire parsing mechanics.
-  * having a good test suite.
-The only test suites we could find tested massive blocks of input, and passing depended on outputting the HTML with exactly the same whitespace as the original implementation
+  * Having a good test suite.
+The only test suites we could find tested massive blocks of input, and passing depended on outputting the HTML with exactly the same whitespace as the original implementation.

 [JsonML]: http://jsonml.org/ "JSON Markup Language"